-PGR13.3.2R The language of the critical commentary will be English.
+PGR13.3.2R The language of the critical commentary will be English and will be submitted electronically via the UWE Bristol Research Repository in the PDF format specified by the University.

-PGR13.4 Deposition of the e-thesis or critical commentary on the University research repository
+PGR13.4 Storage of the submission on the University Research Repository

-PGR13.4.1R The candidate must deposit an identical electronic version of the work submitted for final assessment to the University Research Repository.
-This will be held by the University on a closed access basis until the completion of the award when it will be replaced by the final version of the thesis or critical commentary.
+PGR13.4.1R The candidate's submission will be held by the University in the UWE Bristol Research Repository on a closed access basis until the completion of the award, when it will be replaced by the final version of the thesis or critical commentary.